pybraries/pybraries/docs/README.rst

     *user*
         A repository user  e.g. a GitHub username. e.g. discdiver

-    *manager*
+    *platform*
-        A package manager. e.g. PyPI
+        A package manager platform. e.g. PyPI

-    *package*
+    *project*
-        A package distributed by a package manager. e.g. pandas
+        A package or library distributed by a package manager platform. e.g. pandas

-Note that many repos and packages share the same name.
+Note that many repos and projects share the same name.
 Many owners and repos also share the same name.
 Further, many owners are also users.
+Fun! 😁

 Pybraries methods that return one item generally return a dict with information.